smartcontractresearchforum/docs/en/hiring_blockchain_research_mentor.md

 # SCRF Blockchain Research Mentor

 The [Smart Contract Research Forum](https://www.smartcontractresearch.org/) (SCRF) is hiring a part-time Blockchain Research Mentor to join the Content Team.
-The ideal candidate will contribute to mentoring content contributors at SCRF.
+The ideal candidate will contribute to mentoring content contributors at SCRF .

 SCRF is seeking a highly motivated individual who has insight into the state-of-the-art blockchain technology advancement, an interest in research discussions, and a passion for mentoring blockchain research enthusiasts.